 It included a large country house in free Gothic style.
 The estate includes many listed buildings (or parts of buildings)

 Built mainly in the period 1879-82, by George Thomas Clark, a distinguished scholar, engineer and ironmaster, it has snecked rock-faced stone with lighter stone dressings and slate roofs.
+(Snecked masonry has a mixture of roughly squared stones of different sizes.
+It is laid in horizontal courses with rising stones projecting through the courses of smaller stones.
+Yet smaller fillers called snecks also occur in the courses.
+The mixture of stone sizes produces a strong bond and an attractive finish.)

 The interior is mainly in early Renaissance style – venetian craftsmen were brought in to decorate the interior of the house, and the carved panelling, ornate staircases and painted ceilings still remain today.